Close search

 Government Departments and Services

-The Department of Health The Department of Health has a range of services, with information accessible on their website.
-The main Act under which the Department of Health functions in relation to disability is the Disability Services Act 2011.
-This Act gives the Department of Health powers to in...
+Disability Services The Department of Premier and Cabinet now provides Disability Services in Tasmania.
+The main Act under which Disability Services functions in relation to disability is the Disability Services Act 2011.
+This Act gives Disability Services powers to intervene to protect the righ...

 Work and Domestic Life